JFLarvoire/today/README.md

 ## License

-As far as I know, those in the root directory were published on the Internet without specifying a license, and are thus in the public domain.
+As far as I know, those in the root directory were published long ago without specifying a license, and are thus in the public domain.

 The files in the include subdirectory come from the [SysToolsLib](https://github.com/JFLarvoire/SysToolsLib)